anyuexuan/anyuexuan.github.io/README.md

 ## Biography

- I am currently pursuing my Ph.D. degree  in [School of Computer Science and Engineering](https://cse.seu.edu.cn/) of [Southeast University](https://www.seu.edu.cn/).
-I received my B.Sc. degree in June 2015 from [School of Computer Science and Technology](http://eit.jsnu.edu.cn/) of [Jiangsu Normal University](http://www.jsnu.edu.cn/).
-Then I received my M.Sc. degree in June 2019 from [School of Computer Science and Technology](http://cs.cumt.edu.cn/) of [China University of Mining and Technology](http://www.cumt.edu.cn/).
+I got my B.Sc. degree in June 2015 from [School of Computer Science and Technology](http://eit.jsnu.edu.cn/) of [Jiangsu Normal University](http://www.jsnu.edu.cn/).
+Then I got my M.Sc. degree in June 2019 from [School of Computer Science and Technology](http://cs.cumt.edu.cn/) of [China University of Mining and Technology](http://www.cumt.edu.cn/).
+In the same year, I was admitted to pursue Ph.D. degree in [School of Computer Science and Engineering](https://cse.seu.edu.cn/) of [Southeast University](https://www.seu.edu.cn/).

 ## Research Interests